khadija-babar/DataBase_System-Project/README.md

 ### Passenger/User

-- Separate passenger login and signup
+- Separate passenger login and signup is there
 - Trip planner using stations and routes
 - Fare calculation
 - Ticket booking
 - Balance and recent tickets
 - Notifications
-- Complaint submission
+- Complaint submission module

 ### Driver